unification-com/mainchain/docs/networks/join-network.md

 and only open to `localhost`).

 ::: tip
 You can use the `--node` flag with the `und` command to have it send to a different node instead.
-Default values for `und` can also be set in `$HOME/.und_cli/config/config.toml`
+Default client values for `und` can also be set in `$HOME/.und_mainchain/config/client.toml`
 :::

 ## Block Explorer